erinosb/bash_notes/02_intro_bash_loops_flow.md

     wc $files[2]
 ```

-That is perfectly fine to do!
+That is perfectly fine to do.
 However, if you have 100 files, it may get kind of old.
-And also, you might make a typing error somewhere.
-There are a few different ways to loop things, but the main ones are while loops and for loops.
+Also, you might make a typing error somewhere.
+A better way would be to use a loop.
+There are a few different kinds of loops but the main ones are **while loops** and **for loops**.
 We will look at one kind of while loop and two kinds of for loops.

 ### 1) While Loop